sineagles/OnlinePythonTutor/v3/docs/developer-overview.md

 # Overview for Developers

-Note: *I can't provide technical support for users who want to install Python Tutor on their own computers/servers.* ([details here](https://github.com/pgbovine/OnlinePythonTutor/blob/master/unsupported-features.md))
+Note: *I can't provide technical support for users who want to install Python Tutor on their own computers/servers ([read details here](https://github.com/pgbovine/OnlinePythonTutor/blob/master/unsupported-features.md)).*

 **NOTE THAT OnlinePythonTutor/v5-unity/ is the latest version, so update these instructions to use that directory! e.g., see https://github.com/pgbovine/OnlinePythonTutor/blob/master/v5-unity/README.txt